Call for proposals 2024 - IGC research village - Banner image

 If you have any questions about IGC research funding, please contact [email protected].

-Yes, IGC gives equal opportunity to researchers from all over the world, and proposals are assessed on quality and the evaluation criteria outlined in the guidelines for applicants.
+Yes, IGC gives equal opportunity to researchers from all over the world, and proposals are assessed on the evaluation criteria outlined on the website: research quality, alignment of topic with IGC priorities, academic impact, policy impact, local stakeholder engagement, and value for money.

 No, the IGC follows the UK FCDO’s travel policies, and is unable to pay per diems.
 It does, however, fund expenses if they have been budgeted for in the proposal, and only if original receipts are presented.
 Please refer to the IGC Travel Policy for further details.

 IGC rarely funds proposals that are purely theoretical.
-Majority of projects that IGC has funded don’t have mathematical models.
-Most of funded projects are based on microeconomics and its very rare for IGC to fund projects based on macroeconomic questions.
+The majority of projects that IGC funds do not have mathematical models.
+Most funded projects are based on microeconomics, and it is rare for IGC to fund projects based on macroeconomic questions.
 Proposals based on purely empirical questions are welcomed.

-Proposal should contain a clear description of how the researchers plan to execute the project.
+Proposals must contain a clear description of how the researchers plan to execute the project.
 It cannot just be a research idea or a research question.
 It should have other substantial details on how to answer that research question through empirical research.
-If you only have a research question with some plan to execute the project but don’t have the data, please get in touch with the country team and share your research question/idea with them and they can help guide you on how to get access to the required data and how to proceed with the proposal.
+If you only have a research question with some plan to execute the project but do not have the data, please get in touch with the country team and share your research question/idea with them and they can help guide you on how to get access to the required data and how to proceed with the proposal.

 Yes, research design is important if you are using primary or secondary/administrative data.
-Your research design should explain how you are going to use the data and analyse the data so it is equally important for all data types.
+Your research design should explain how you are going to use the data and analyse the data.

-If its pure replication, where you are taking the exact same project and taking it to another country it has a low chance of going through funding as it won’t be very competitive.
-If it is pure replication but you have had an interaction with the policy maker who specifically asked for that work to be replicated in that country then that has a much better chance of going through funding.
-If you add a small component of novelty to it and you have a strong policy maker interest, then you have a high chance of acceptance.
+If it is pure replication where you are taking the exact same project and taking it to another country, it has a low chance of going through funding as it won’t be very competitive.
+If it is pure replication but you have had an interaction with the policymaker who specifically asked for that work to be replicated in that country, then that has a much better chance of going through funding.
+If you add a small component of novelty to the design and you have a strong policymaker buy-in, then you have a high chance of acceptance.